-The Space Dynamics Laboratory (SDL), in support of the Air Force Office of Scientific Research (AFOSR) and the Air Force Research Laboratory, Space Vehicles Directorate (AFRL/RV), announces a GFY 2019 competition for research to promote and sustain university research and education focused on small satellites and related technologies.
+The Space Dynamics Laboratory (SDL), in support of the Air Force Office of Scientific Research (AFOSR) and the Air Force Research Laboratory, Space Vehicles Directorate (AFRL/RV), announces two GFY 2022 competitions for research to promote and sustain university research and education focused on small satellites and related technologies.

-Eligible and interested universities are encouraged to submit a proposal in accordance with the criteria in this RFP.
+Eligible and interested universities are encouraged to submit a proposal in accordance with the criteria in these RFP’s.

-The objective of the UNP is to promote and sustain university research and education focused on small satellites and related technologies.
+The objective of the University Nanosatellite Program (UNP) is to promote and sustain university research and education focused on small satellites and related technologies.
 The primary outcome of individual projects funded under this program is the design, fabrication, and functional testing of a small satellite.
 Secondary objectives are to foster research in enabling technologies for small satellites and the design of experiments that can be performed by small satellites in orbit.

 Teaming by a maximum of two universities is an acceptable option.
 The team of universities will share, as a team, the constraints of a single entry into the small satellite program, thereby splitting available design space and funding between team members.
 Each such proposal should detail the overall team objectives and the role of each university.
 One institution should be indicated as the Point of Contact (POC) for team operations.